whitneyburton/portfolios/students/adamjensen/20151002-adamjensen-m2.markdown

 * [GitHub URL](https://github.com/plato721/givenget)
 * [Original Assignment](not yet available)

-(description)

 A great project!
 Loved the flexibilty to branch out and try new technologies, integrations, and tasks.
 For me, this project was a good confidence booster and I finally started to feel like I might actually be learning Rails!

-I feel like this project wasthe first actual project with complex team dynamics, work-flow, tasks, and expectations.
+I feel like this project was the first actual project with complex team dynamics, work-flow, tasks, and expectations.

 (evaluation comments)